-On October 9, 2019, Gwenada Malcolm filed a petition for compensation under the National Vaccine Injury Compensation Program, 42 U.S.C. §300aa-10, et seq.2 (the "Vaccine Act").
-Petitioner alleges that she suffered a Table Injury - Shoulder Injury Related to Vaccine Administration ("SIRVA") - as a result of her December 5, 2017 influneza ("flu") vaccination.
+On August 7, 2020, Lyndsay Randle filed a petition for compensation under the National Vaccine Injury Compensation Program, 42 U.S.C. §300aa-10, et seq.2 (the "Vaccine Act").
+Petitioner alleges that she suffered a left shoulder injury related to vaccine administration ("SIRVA") as a result of an influenza vaccine received on September 30, 2019.
 Petition at 1.
+Petitioner further alleges the vaccine was administered in the United States, her injuries have persisted for more than six months, and neither Petitioner, nor any other party, has ever filed an action or received compensation in the form of an award or settlement for Petitioner's vaccine-related injury.
+Petition at ¶¶ 4, 23-25.
 The case was assigned to the Special Processing Unit of the Office of Special Masters.